 Free Kitten and Puppy Health Checks

-Due to COVID restrictions we are currently not offering Puppy and Kitten Health Checks.
+We are currently not offering Puppy and Kitten Health Checks.
 Please do call us if you are worried or have any concerns about your puppy or kitten’s health.

 We want your newest family member to get off to the best possible start, so we offer all puppies free health checks until they are six months old and all kittens are invited to have a weight check and worming review.
 Please note this is for healthy kittens and puppies as a routine check.